davidjosearaujo/dissertation/docs/3GPP Specification/3GPP TS 23.316 V18.6.0.md

 1. The W-AGF registers the FN-CRG to 5GC as specified in clause 7.2.1.3 or the 5G-CRG registers to 5GC as specified in [[3GPP TS 23.316 V18.6.0#7.2.1.1 5G-RG Registration via W-5GAN|clause 7.2.1.1]]
 2. The CRG is configured as L2 bridge mode and forwards any L2 frame to W-AGF.
 802.1x authentication may be triggered.
 This can be done either by N5GC device sending a EAPOL-start frame to W-AGF or W-AGF receives a frame from an unknown MAC address.
    How the CRG is configured to work in L2 bridge mode and how the W-AGF is triggered to apply procedures for N5GC devices is defined in [[WR-TR-5WWC-ARCH-V01-190820|CableLabs WR-TR-5WWC-ARCH]]
+   The N5GC device send an EAP-Resp/Indentity including its Network Access Identifier (NAI) in the form of username@realm.
 # 7.2.1.1 5G-RG Registration via W-5GAN